PhilippeLeopoldie/BooksLibraryFrontend/README.md

 There are two tables:  Books and Opinions.
 For that assignment I have decided to have focus on managing the relationship between books and their corresponding opinions.

-Since I have deployed my App the development process follows the <span style = "color: green"> [CI/CD](https://en.wikipedia.org/wiki/CI/CD) </span>principle.
+Even after deployed, development continues actively, following the <span style = "color: green"> [CI/CD](https://en.wikipedia.org/wiki/CI/CD) </span>principles.